 If you received a document titled “warrant in debt,” which is an outdated legal phrase loosely translating to “demand to secure money owed,” you’ve been sued in Virginia General District Court (GDC) to recover an outstanding financial obligation.
-It means the plaintiff is claiming that you or your business owes them money.
-A warrant in debt serves as an expedited motion for judgment in Virginia and acts as (1) a summons appear before the appropriate GDC on the date listed to dispute the claim and/or (2) notice that if you do not appear, formal judgment may be entered against you in the amount claimed.
+It means the plaintiff claims that you or your business owes them money.
+A warrant in debt serves as an expedited motion for judgment in Virginia.
+It acts as (1) a summons appear before the appropriate GDC on the date listed to dispute the claim and/or (2) notice that if you do not appear, formal judgment may be entered against you in the amount claimed.

-It’s common to not recognize the name of the alleged creditor as many debts are sold and resold to third-party collection or consolidation agencies.
+It’s common not to recognize the name of the alleged creditor as many debts are sold and resold to third-party collection or consolidation agencies.
 Plaintiffs must include the amount of the original debt so you’ll understand for which obligation you’re being sued, and many plaintiffs will include additional information to help you identify the origin of the obligation.
-Any payments you made towards the outstanding obligation will be considered and subtracted from the amount claimed before judgment is entered.
+Any payments you make towards the outstanding debt will be considered and subtracted from the amount claimed before judgment is entered.

 Most warrants in debt are filed when previous collection attempts have failed.
 As such, many defendants are familiar with the nature of the obligation before receiving a warrant in debt.
 Defendants are not legally obligated to take any action on a warrant in debt in Virginia, but failure to do so can have dire consequences.
 You have the following options after you’re served with a warrant in debt: